The word “disciple” comes from the Greek word mathetes (pronounced math-ay-tays).

-At the beginning of his ministry, Jesus was declared by God to be the ‘master’ or ‘expert’ in all matters pertaining to the Kingdom of Heaven, and all men were invited to leave their former callings and occupations to learn from him.
+At the beginning of his ministry, Jesus was announced as the ‘master’ or ‘expert’ in all matters pertaining to the Kingdom of Heaven, and all men were invited to leave their former callings and occupations to learn from him.

 Once they did, these ‘disciples’ were to follow him wherever he went, listen to whatever he said, and become more like him by understanding and obeying his teachings.

-While disciples did spend much time with their master (sometime even living together), Jesus was careful to maintain the strict master/disciple relationship structure which had been established in antiquity.
+While disciples in the ancient world did spend much time with their master (sometimes even living together), Jesus was careful to maintain the strict master/disciple relationship structure which had been established in antiquity.
 He said:

 “A disciple is not above his teacher, nor a servant above his master.
 It is enough for a disciple that he be like his teacher, and a servant like his master.”
 (Matthew 10:24-25)